GuillaumeSmaha/cluster-mgr/README.md

 sudo apt-get install build-essential libssl-dev libffi-dev python-dev openjdk-7-jre-headless
 ```

-Note, OpenJDK or any JVM is required as replication manager relies on several Java libraries.
+Note, OpenJDK or any JVM is required as Cluster Manager relies on several Java libraries.
 After prerequisites packages already installed, we need to get some Java JAR files and put them
 in predefined data directory (by default the location is `$HOME/.clustermgr/javalibs` directory).